ethanabrooks/dissertation/bellman-update-networks.typ

     different numbers of omitted state-action pairs.], ) <fig:improved-policy-regret>

-The utility of a value function is not entirely captured by its accuracy: an inaccurate value function can still induce a good policy.
-We therefore introduce the following procedure for evaluating value estimates in a tabular setting:
+The utility of a value function is not entirely captured by its accuracy, since an inaccurate value function can still induce a good policy.
+We therefore introduce the following procedure for evaluating value estimates in a tabular
+setting:

 1. We perform a single step of policy improvement, choosing actions greedily by value estimate.